DICOM · Tool

 What is the DICOM PS3.15 Basic Confidentiality Profile?

 PS3.15 defines the standard de-identification profile published by NEMA.
 The Basic Profile specifies which tags get redacted (PatientName, PatientID, *UIDs remapped) and which are preserved (modality, body part, study date offset).
-The Saga anonymizer implements Basic Profile by default with optional "Retain UIDs" / "Retain Safe Private" profiles.
+The Saga anonymizer is in active development and will implement Basic Profile by default with optional "Retain UIDs" / "Retain Safe Private" profiles.

-No. The anonymizer runs entirely in your browser — the DICOM file is parsed, redacted, and re-saved client-side.
-No network call carries the file.
-Verify in DevTools Network tab: drag a file in, watch for zero outbound requests to saga-it.com or any other host carrying the file data.
+No. The anonymizer is being built to run entirely in your browser — the DICOM file will be parsed, redacted, and re-saved client-side.
+No network call will carry the file.
+When the tool ships you'll be able to verify this in DevTools Network tab: drag a file in, watch for zero outbound requests to saga-it.com or any other host carrying the file data.

 Is this a replacement for RSNA CTP?

 CTP is a server-deployed anonymization pipeline with a wider feature set (custom scripts, burned-in pixel redaction).
-The Saga anonymizer is a fast browser tool for single-file or small-batch workflows.
-Use CTP for large research pipelines; Saga's for ad-hoc review.
+The Saga anonymizer is being built as a fast browser tool for single-file or small-batch workflows — use CTP for large research pipelines, and Saga's for ad-hoc review once it ships.
+If you need de-identification today, talk to our team about managed pipelines.

-Yes — drag a folder or a DICOMDIR structure onto the anonymizer.
-Every .dcm file in the selection runs through the Basic Profile.
-Download produces a ZIP of de-identified files preserving the folder structure.
+That's the plan — drag a folder or a DICOMDIR structure onto the anonymizer, and every .dcm file in the selection will run through the Basic Profile.
+Download will produce a ZIP of de-identified files preserving the folder structure.